yoonseopark001/Python-PyTorch-Deep-Learning-Udacity/README.md

-Welcome to the Deep-Learning-Udacity wiki!

-This layouts the main topics of Deep Learning Nanodegree at Udacity.
+### This layouts the main topics of Deep Learning Nanodegree at Udacity.

 * Environment: Python3, Jupyter Notebook, Anaconda, Mac OS Catalina 10.15.x